 It has been a struggle telling this story over the years because a lot of people don’t want to hear about this kind of history.
 But Mama told me to keep it alive, so I keep telling it … It’s a sad story, but it’s one I think everyone needs to hear. — Lizzie Jenkins, niece of Rosewood schoolteacher

-The Rosewood massacre or pogrom, which led to the total destruction of the rural Black town, began on Jan.
+The Rosewood massacre or pogrom, which led to the total destruction of the rural Black town in Florida, began on Jan.
 1, 1923.

 Learn about the Rosewood Massacre or pogrom from:

 - The 1997 film Rosewood by John Singleton with actors Ving Rhame and Jon Voight.

 - Virtual Rosewood website offers primary documents, oral histories, a digital documentary, plans for virtual reconstruction, and more.

 - Rosewood massacre a harrowing tale of racism and the road toward reparations by Jessica Glenza in The Guardian (Jan.
 3, 2016)

 - Rosewood Massacre (1923) via BlackPast.org

 - González-Tennant, Edward.
 2012.
 Intersectional Violence, New Media, and the 1923 Rosewood Pogrom.
 Fire: The Multimedia Journal of Black Studies 1(2):64-110.